New Yorkers say you must try these experiences when visiting NYC

 But the two clear winners are “eating Chinese food, or getting a baconeggandcheese sandwich,” Di Thomas wrote.

-New Yorkers seem to agree on one thing: The city is where you want to be for the holidays and during the winter.
+New Yorkers seem to agree on one thing: The city is where you want to be for the holidays.

 Everyone should experience “Christmas time, with newly fallen snow,” wrote Dave Fretz.
 “New York’s magic shines around the holidays.”